 Keynote Speakers Sponsored by:

 What is MICWIC?

-The 6th biennial Michigan Celebration of Women in Computing (MICWIC 2017) is part of a nationwide effort to address the alarming decline of American women choosing computer science professions.
-In the tradition of prior ACM Celebrations, MICWIC 2017 will focus attention on the research success and career interests of women in computing and information technology.
+The 7th biennial Michigan Celebration of Women in Computing (MICWIC 2019) is part of a nationwide effort to increase the meaningful participation of women in the computing profession.
+In the tradition of prior ACM Celebrations, MICWIC 2019 will focus attention on the research success and career interests of women in computing and information technology.
 It will bring together students, faculty, and business leaders from across Michigan and neighboring states to discuss the role of women in today's technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.

 Countdown to MICWIC!

 All MICWIC 2019 events are in the Eberhard Center, Grand Valley State University, 301 Fulton W, Grand Rapids, MI 49504.